nvkhedkar/UGBikeSharingAssignment/README.md

 - Month was dropped to simplify the model.
 - It had high p-values.
 - Another alternative would be to drop season and keep month.
-- But this gave similar R2_score and so season was kept.
+- But this gave similar R2_score and so season was kept for simplicity.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->